spreinalesl/tbea/README.md

 input files and decision making.
 It also supports sensitivity calculations using intersection (Ballen, in prep.) for comparing two given densities (e.g. prior vs. posterior).
-Functionality has been added for concatenating morphological and molecular matrices for FBD analyses or standard topology estimation.
+Functionality has been added for interacting with output from parsimony analyses in TNT, and concatenating morphological and molecular matrices for FBD analyses or standard topology estimation.

 ## Installation